 The bags got so much great feedback, which made me even more motivated.
 Our plastic pollution is definitely a topic that people get more and more aware about.
 It’s great to see that!

-Besides that, I actually wanted to share a recipes with you today.
+Besides that, I actually wanted to share a recipe with you today.
 And since I don’t know an elegant way to change the topic to apple cake, I’m just gonna quickly distract you with a picture (because cake doesn’t need much more than itself to attract attention)…

 I’ve been meaning to share this recipe for a while, because it’s actually one of my favorite go-to recipes for cake.
 And before the winter (apple season) comes to an end, I thought you might like to try it too!
 I first had this cake as a child, when my aunt made it and have loved it ever since.
 It’s fruity, not too moist and has a delicious crumbly top.
 It’s also simple to make, so I often quickly whisk it up when friends come over for a tea.